Tener/haskore-guide/doc/install.markdown

 I recommend installing [cabal-install](http://hackage.haskell.org/trac/hackage/wiki/CabalInstall) in user space, so all your cabal packages don't require admin privilege.

-Note: you might need to manually get other packages that cabal-install depends on as well, e.g. HTTP, zlib, etc. cabal-install will notify you during installation on which packages you need to get.
+Note 1: you might need to manually get other _cabal packages_ that cabal-install depends on as well, e.g. HTTP, zlib, etc. cabal-install will notify you during installation on which packages you need to get.

+Note 2: You get `cabal` binary after installing `cabal-install`.
+You can view all your installed packages using `ghc-pkg list`.
+Use `ghc-pkg help` to get more information on package management.

 ### install stock-cabal packages